 of NBPE’s portfolio does not have significant adverse sustainability potential

-NB Private Markets integrates ESG considerations throughout the investment process, which it believes can lead to more consistent and better investment outcomes by helping to identify both material risks and opportunities to drive value.
-The Manager is focused on long-term partnerships and engages with partners to promote ESG integration best practices.
-Follow the link below to read the full NB Private Market’s 2020 ESG Report (23,400 KB).
+NB Private Markets believes that incorporating ESG considerations throughout its investment process can potentially lead to more consistent and better investment outcomes by helping to identify both material risks and opportunities to drive value.
+We are focused on long-term partnerships and engaging with our partners to promote ESG integration best practices.
+Follow the link below to read the full NB Private Markets 2021 ESG Report.

 1Subject to Neuberger Berman’s policies and procedures, including certain information barriers within Neuberger Berman that are designed to prevent the misuse by Neuberger Berman and its personnel of material information regarding issuers of securities that has not been publicly disseminated.